 Do not use botulinum toxin and medications if performing a pneumatic dilatation or laparoscopic Heller myotomy.

-Coordination of care between the nutritionist, gastroenterologist and thoracic surgeon by the primary care provider is essential.
+Coordination of care between the nutritionist, gastroenterologist and thoracic surgeon by the primary care provider (nurse practitioner, physician assistant, or primary care physician) is essential.
 It is imperative that a diagnosis is made earlier by the primary care provider especially as symptoms of reflux may be attributed to GERD for years delaying diagnosis.
 Most patients are managed as an outpatient, but those with dehydration, severe malnutrition or electrolyte abnormalities may need hospitalization for stabilization and hydration.
 Patients with significant weight loss need nutritional supplements to prevent worsening malnutrition.